EduardSergeev/project-version-action/README.md

 ## Usage

+### Default settings

 In your project set version to some predefined stub version value.
 This value should probably still be a valid version number if you intend to compile your project outside Github action.
-For example in Node project `package.json` by default is expected to contain stub version `0.0.0`:
+For example if Node project if its `package.json` contains stub version of `0.0.0.0` everything should work with default settings:
 ```json
 {
   "name": "example",